ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 13. Editable autofilling shelfs
 14. Tree Regrow editor
 15. Vegetation Customizer
 16. Carrying more than 2 logs or 4 stones.
-(Please do not edit moe than 10 logs or 16 Stones).
+(Please do not edit more than 10 logs or 16 Stones).
 17. Warps (only create with command but with warp gui - yet)
 18. Enemy tracker will show you enemies at map.
 19. editable loot and raid controler